josufh/SnapTrack/README.md

 List commits.

+- `snaptrack revert <commit hash>`

+Reverts to previous commit using the hashes in commits list.

+- `snaptrack branch <name>`

+Creates a new branch, and "moves" to that branch.

+- `snaptrack branch -l`

+List branches.

+- `snaptrack branch -d <name>`

+Deletes branch.

 - `.snaptrackignore`

 File that tells SnapTrack what files and directories to ignore.
 By default it ignores `.snaptrack\` and `.snaptrackignore`.
 To ignore directories write the directory path with `\` at the end, for files write the path to the file, you can use wildcards!